 JH: They’d be a lot of slaughtered Beatles fans.

 JC: [laughs] Yeah, it’s a bummer.
 You find something you like and it’d be nice to enjoy it forever.

-“I’m fascinated with that concept of getting bored of something just in general, whether it’s a view, or a house, or your friends, whatever it is.”
+“I’m fascinated with that concept of getting bored of something, just in general, whether it’s a view, a house or your friends, whatever it is.”

 JH: But it’s to do with brain chemicals changing over time too, right?
 Like remember when you were a kid and you had to go to school and the summer was a million years away, but now, at least for me, it doesn’t feel long at all.

 JC: That was like ten percent of your memory.